-1. Housing: Replace distressed public and assisted housing with high-quality mixed-income housing that is well-managed and responsive to the needs of the surrounding neighborhood;

-2. People: Improve educational outcomes and intergenerational mobility for youth with services and supports delivered directly to youth and their families; and

-3. Neighborhood: Create the conditions necessary for public and private reinvestment in distressed neighborhoods to offer the kinds of amenities and assets, including safety, good schools, and commercial activity, that are important to families' choices about their community.
+- 1. Housing: Replace distressed public and assisted housing with high-quality mixed-income housing that is well-managed and responsive to the needs of the surrounding neighborhood; - 2.
+People: Improve educational outcomes and intergenerational mobility for youth with services and supports delivered directly to youth and their families; and - 3.
+Neighborhood: Create the conditions necessary for public and private reinvestment in distressed neighborhoods to offer the kinds of amenities and assets, including safety, good schools, and commercial activity, that are important to families' choices about their community.

-The transformation includes a 487 unit mixed-income community with affordable, workforce, and market rate housing.
+The transformation includes a 487 unit mixed-income community with public, workforce, and market rate housing.
+Design is complete and currently approved for an on-site Phase One of approximately 104 units and management/community space.

-The Housing Authority issued HUD Tenant Protection Vouchers to facilitate the relocation of a percentage of existing on-site households in the fall of 2017.
-In addition, the Housing Authority requested approval from HUD to dispose and demolish all of the existing units on-site, and to dispose of a portion of the site to an entity other than the Housing Authority for purposes of accessing Low Income Housing Tax Credits and other funding sources.
-The project is being redeveloped with a mix of federal, state and local funds, low-income housing tax credits and private equity and debt.
+The Housing Authority issued HUD Tenant Protection Vouchers to facilitate the relocation of a percentage of existing on-site households in Fall 2017.
+The Housing Authority also received approval from HUD to dispose and demolish all of the existing units on-site, and to dispose of the site to an entity other than the Housing Authority for purposes of accessing Low Income Housing Tax Credits and other funding sources.
+Construction on Phase One is anticipated to begin in December 2018.
+The project is being redeveloped with a mix of federal, State and local funds, low-income housing tax credits and private equity and debt.